Mak3rde/GOG-Galaxy/README.md

 since some time the connection to Steam and Ubisoft connect is not working in GOG Galaxy.
 the fix is not complicated but is sux to do it, so I prepared a simple bat file to automate it.
-The .batp contains modified backend_steam_network.py / consts.py files to fix the connection problems with Steam and Ubisoft connect.
+The zip package contains a .bat file that installs the also included modified backend_steam_network.py / consts.py files to fix the connection problems with Steam and Ubisoft Connect.

 1 - Close GOG galaxy
 2 - download the zip file
 3 - extract
-4 - execute the bat file (default steam backend_steam_network.py and Ubisoft consts.py will be renamed)
+4 - execute the bat file (default steam backend_steam_network.py and Ubisoft consts.py will be renamed so you will have them as backup)
 5 - start GOG Galaxy and connect to Steam / Ubisoft connect
 6 - Done